RainingChip/Dont-pet-the-cat/README.md

 # Dont pet the cat
-a new game to not pet a cat
+This is a new 2nd game made by me for learning purposes and also for fun to understand godot more and to learn more coding/scripting in general!!!